ohscar/rmalloc/doc/paper/jeff.rst

 certain limitations on the compactor, since it needs to deal with possibly locked blocks.
 More on `compact()` later.
 Also, client code needs to be adapted to this allocator.

-TODO:- requires modifications of application
+- TODO: requires modifications of application

   + indirect memory access through handles
   + benchmark w/ modified apps? time-consuming
   + enter Steve for automating testing